lwbhahahaha/590Gfinal/README.md

 | AI.cs                | getWhiteOutputToBag         | Yes       | Check  the exit angle of the cue ball is toward a bag i.e check the potential of  pocketing of the cue ball |
 | AI.cs                | AIThinking                  | Yes       | Performe  AI thinking logic                                  |
 | AI.cs                | AIShoot                     | Yes       | Performe  AI shooting logic                                  |

+Other:

+* Powerbar Adapted from Free Asset Store Healthbar
+* Pool Table and Balls Purchased on Asset Store